Páginas personales

 • My areas of expertise lie in Mathematical Physics and Applied Mathematics.
 Specifically, I have been significantly involved in the Theory of Integrable Systems, as well as the field of Orthogonal Polynomials and Special Functions.
 Recently, we have proven a spectral theorem à la Favard for bounded banded operators, extending the well known spectral Favard theorem for Jacobi matrices.
 Also, my research interests have expanded to encompass topics such as random walks and Markov chains beyond birth and death, as well as the application of the Riemann—Hilbert problem in characterizing non-Abelian Painlevé discrete equations.
 Additionally, I have utilized the Gauss—Borel factorization of semi-infinite Gram matrices to derive Christoffel and Geronimus formulas in various extended orthogonalities.
 I have conducted extensive studies on orthogonalities in diverse forms, including discrete, matrix, multivariate, mixed multiple, and Sobolev.
 Exploring the connection between new integrable systems or families of solutions and these orthogonal polynomials has also been a significant focus of my research.

-• Together with Luis Martínez-Alonso, we are in the final stages of completing a comprehensive book on Boundary Value Problems for Linear Partial Differential EquationsAnnouncement.
-We are thrilled to share that this book will be published by CRC Press, a renowned and respected publisher in the academic community.
-Our aim in writing this book is to provide a valuable resource for students, researchers, and practitioners interested in delving into the fascinating realm of linear partial differential equations and their boundary value problems.
+• Together with Luis Martínez-Alonso, I recently completed a comprehensive book titled Boundary Value Problems for Linear Partial Differential Equations, published by CRC Press, a renowned and respected publisher in the academic community.
+The book, available at DOI:10.1201/9781032664514 aims to provide a valuable resource for students, researchers, and practitioners interested in exploring the fascinating realm of linear partial differential equations and their boundary value problems.
+We hope this work will contribute to the advancement of knowledge in this field and serve as a helpful reference for those seeking a deeper understanding of these complex mathematical concepts.

 • I have supervised 8 Master's Theses, 9 Bachelor's Theses, and 2 academically directed projects.
 Additionally, I have been responsible for 40 teaching groups, all within the field of Mathematical Physics and Mathematics.
 My teaching focuses on courses related to partial differential equations in Mathematical Physics, including boundary value problems, as well as the fundamentals of complex analysis in one variable and its applications.
 I have also taught postgraduate courses covering topics such as group theory, Kac-Moody algebras, functional analysis, integrable systems, and orthogonal polynomials.